OSGConnect/connectbook/setting-up-and-using-environment-modules.md

 Finally, `module help` will give you more detailed information.

-## Submit file changes
+## Using enivornment modules in jobs

-Not all resources available through OSG Connect support OASIS and distributed environment modules.
-In order to make sure that the jobs you submit run on resources that do support distributed environment modules, you will need to add the following condition to the requirements in your condor  job submission file.
+Not all resources available through OSG Connect support distributed environment modules.
+In order to make sure that the jobs you submit run on resources that do support distributed environment modules, you will need to add the following condition to the requirements in your htcondor job submission file.
 E.g. :

 	Requirements = (HAS_CVMFS_oasis_opensciencegrid_org =?= TRUE)